What is lease liability and how is it calculated?

 Note: This is different from IFRS 16, which will have an impact on debt.

 This comprehensive guide on understanding the ROU asset as it relates to both finance and operating leases should help you in your future calculations.
 If you’re unsure what type of lease you have, we offer a number of free tools for lease accounting that can help you.
-To learn more, schedule a demo today.
+To learn more, visit our Features page or schedule a LeaseQuery demo today.